 Before Bell worked there, St. Luke's didn't conduct these tests, something Herrera reported to the director.

-Herrera said there was at least 15 technicians who lacked records for the tests.
+Herrera said there were at least 15 technicians who lacked records for the tests.

-"Saint Luke’s deliberately rendered the intolerable working conditions in order to force Ms. Herrera’s resignation," the lawsuit states.
+"Saint Luke’s deliberately rendered the intolerable working conditions in order to force Ms. Herrera’s resignation," according to the lawsuit.
 "Any reasonable person in Ms. Herrera’s position would have done the same and not been able to withstand the conditions that Saint Luke’s put Ms. Herrera through.
 In fact, Saint Luke’s and its intolerable working conditions forced at least one of Ms. Herrera’s colleagues to resign."

 Bell terminated by St. Luke's